The terms saving and investing are often used interchangeably, but there are important differences. Here we’ll show you how they’re different.

 - You can save for as long or as little time as you want and you’ll usually have instant access to your savings unless you’ve opted for a fixed term account.

-Your money is relatively secure and you can usually arrange to access it whenever you like unless you’ve specifically chosen a fixed term account.
+Your money is relatively secure and you can usually access it whenever you like unless you’ve specifically chosen a fixed term account.

 The interest you get is unlikely to cover inflation, which means your money probably won’t grow in value in real terms.
 Of course, you’ll get no interest from saving in a piggy bank.